Authorization Controller API

 2. Galileo performs validation checks and calculates response codes.

-3. Galileo converts its response codes and selected elements of the network message into webhook format and sends it to you.
+3. Galileo converts its response codes and selected elements of the network message into the webhook format and sends it to you.

 4. You apply logic to decide whether to override Galileo's response code, if permitted.